owencalvin/graphql-composer/tests/TOTEST.md

-- Interface type resolver
+- Array required
-- Union type resolver
+- Required by default